kubermatic/docs/content/kubermatic/master/tutorials_howtos/external_clusters/aks/_index.en.md

 ### Upgrade Version

-When an upgrade for the cluster is available, a little dropdown arrow will be shown besides the `Control Plane Version` on the cluster’s page.
+When an upgrade for the cluster is available, a little dropdown arrow will be shown beside the `Control Plane Version` on the cluster’s page.
 To start the upgrade, choose the desired version from the list of available upgrade versions and click on `Change Version`.

 ![Upgrade AKS](/img/kubermatic/master/tutorials/external_clusters/upgrade_aks.png "Upgrade AKS")

-If upgrade version is valid, you will see this msg and the cluster state will change to `Reconciling`
+If the version upgrade is valid, the cluster state will change to `Reconciling`.

 ### Scale the Machine Deployment